PhilT/merrol/README.md

 ----------------------------------
 To get the most out of a screen whether it's a 30" desktop or a 13" laptop.
 Control screens without having to resize windows.
 Maximize the workspace.

 Foremost, it will be a Rails and Ruby editor with an emphasis on Behaviour and Test Driven Development.
-There will be nothing stopping it being customized for other languages and there will be nothing to stop it being forked or plugins added, although a plugin system is not currently planned.
+There will be nothing stopping it being customized for other languages or being forked to change behaviour.

 No toolbars, menus, icons or any other extra fluff.
 Straightforward shortcuts will allow access to all functions.

-It will be robust, built with well factored, well tested, pure Ruby code
+It will be robust, built with well factored, well tested, pure Ruby code.

 There will be no dialogs.
 Panels will allow a more versatile and accessible way to accept input.